sagarjha/multi-run/misc.md

 ---
-layout: default
+layout:
 ---

 # Miscellaneous Examples #
 ## Difference between using term and eshell ##
 All eshell terminals are run by Emacs (single-process).
-The bash emulators are run as a different processes instead.
+Each bash emulator, however, is run as a different process.
 This can matter, for example, when running the command _sl_ (steam locomotive) using multi_run:

 [![multi-run-loop](https://img.youtube.com/vi/L1-uOG-n8n0/0.jpg)](https://www.youtube.com/watch?v=L1-uOG-n8n0)